Check Out These Tips and Shortcuts to Insert and Format SmartArt in PowerPoint

-If you’re creating and formatting SmartArt objects in PowerPoint, you can use the following keyboard shortcuts in Normal View.
-Shortcuts that appear with “>” are sequential shortcuts so Alt > N > M would mean press Alt, then N and then M.
+Some of the following shortcuts are sequential shortcuts so Alt > N > M would mean press Alt, then N and then M.

-Recommended article: How to Quickly Remove All Animations in PowerPoint Presentations
+Recommended article: How to Group or Ungroup Objects in PowerPoint (with Shortcuts)

 Press ALT > N > M. The gallery appears.
 Press tab to move to the list of layouts.
 Keep pressing arrow keys until the desired SmartArt object is selected and then press Enter.